isbadawi/vpm/README.md

 You can use it like this:

 * `vpm ls` prints a list of installed plugins.
 * `vpm install url` installs a plugin from the given url.
 You can also a pass a GitHub user/repo as a shorthand (e.g. `vpm install tpope/vim-fugitive`).
 * `vpm update plugin` (e.g. `vpm update vim-fugitive`) updates a plugin.
 * `vpm update` without specifying a plugin updates all installed plugins.
 * `vpm outdated` lists plugins that can be updated.
 * `vpm uninstall plugin` uninstalls a plugin.
+* `vpm export` writes a shell script to stdout with vpm commands to install the currently installed plugins.

 ### Dealing with non-git plugins